Unfavorable Semicircle: Origins

 In March 2015, a YouTube account with the title Unfavorable Semicircle was created; the channel began uploading large numbers of videos on April 5.
 The channel continued to post large numbers of videos all titled with the Sagittarius symbol or a random six digit number, or both, but most lacking a description.
 The videos often display abstract, pixelated images.
 In some cases, they show just a single dot in a field of solid brown.
 Some videos omit sound while some feature distorted sounds.
-Some videos are only seconds in length, while others are much longer — one completely silent video was 11 hours in length.
+Some videos are only seconds in length, while others are much longer; one completely silent video was 11 hours in length.

 Attention and disappearance

 Due to the volume of uploads and the odd nature of the videos, observers started to take notice.
 Eventually, a small community on Reddit formed to investigate the channel.
 According to computer security specialist Alan Woodward at University of Surrey, it is probably "too complex" to be a numbers station, and is also unlikely to be a recruitment puzzle as those are usually announced in some way.
 The BBC has referred to Unfavorable Semicircle as "YouTube's strangest mystery".
 Unfavorable Semicircle has also been referred to as "one of the Top 10 Weirdest YouTube Channels".
-In February 2016, several hours after the BBC made an article on the channel, it was banned permanently for reasons that are still unknown as of 2024.
+In February 2016, several hours after the BBC made an article on the channel, YouTube suspended the channel.